ClassiCube/ClassiCube/readme.md

 #### Requirements
 * Windows: 2000 or later.
 (Windows 98 with KernelEx also *technically* works)
-* OSX: OSX 10.5 or later.
+* macOS: macOS 10.5 or later.
 (Can be compiled to work with 10.4 though)
 * Linux: libcurl and libopenal.

 #### Instructions